niplav/site/about.md

 * Checking for unbalanced parentheses

 <!--
-links for authors to Wikipedia capitalization (TODO: (capitalisation?) of headings proselint? fixing 404'ed links?
+* links for authors to Wikipedia
+* capitalization, TODO: (capitalisation?) of headings
+* proselint
+* fixing 404'ed links
 -->

 ### Organisation